 3 Reasons Hearing Loss Could Raise Dementia Risk

-There are three main theories for why hearing loss might increase the risk of cognitive decline and dementia.
+There are three primary theories explaining why hearing loss may increase the risk of cognitive decline and dementia.

 1. Cognitive Load

-If the brain is constantly coping with and trying to make sense of difficult-to-hear sounds, it’s busy processing those sounds and cannot spend as much energy on tasks like memory and thinking.
+If the brain is constantly coping with and trying to make sense of difficult-to-hear sounds, it’s busy processing them and cannot devote as much energy to tasks like memory and thinking.

 2. Brain Atrophy

-Hearing impairment could contribute to faster rates of wasting away in parts of the brain that process sound.
+Hearing impairment may accelerate atrophy in parts of the brain that process sound.

-Those parts of the brain also help with memory and senses.
-They’ve also been shown to be involved in the early stages of mild cognitive impairment and Alzheimer's disease.
+Those parts of the brain also play a role in memory and sensory perception.
+They’ve also been shown to be involved in the early stages of mild cognitive impairment and Alzheimer’s disease.

 3. Social Isolation

-People who have trouble hearing often withdraw from social activities because it's difficult to communicate with others.
+People who have trouble hearing often withdraw from social activities because communicating with others is challenging.

 Many studies have found that decreased social engagement and loneliness are risk factors for cognitive decline.